 Overall, you can work out if you have a hiatal hernia.
 Exercising can also help you lose weight, if needed, which may improve symptoms.

-Instead, the following exercises are considered safe for a hiatal hernia:
+The following exercises are considered safe for a hiatal hernia:

 It’s debatable whether strengthening exercises can actually treat a hernia, or if they just minimize your symptoms.
 In any case, consider talking to a doctor about the following exercises.